Below is a look back at the amazing work of our local chapters in 2016. It has been a humbling and inspiring year. Thank you for your support!

 After a year and a half, CR Portland (CR-PDX) has established itself in the local community with a prisoner mail program, an Anti-Policing Community Conversations series, dozens of workshops and regular participation in mobilizations.
 We also recently established office space at In Other Words bookstore, which builds the chapter’s infrastructure and enables us to strengthen collaborations with other social justice organizations!
 In 2016 we grew our capacity to launch an anti-policing campaign: we trained and developed our members’ skills in workshop facilitation, campaign tools and planning; we carried out campaign research; and we strengthened alliances with community partners.
 Our research and analysis topics include Portland’s policing structures and budgets, changes to police protocol, the impact and reach of the police union, the violence of policing against community members who have mental health needs or are homeless, and current mental health service options in Portland.

 In all, we’re thrilled to be building up Portland communities to resist policing and make inroads to decouple healthcare from the cops.
 We appreciate your steady support as CR-PDX builds its capacity and advances on the road to abolition.

 Please help us continue to make abolition common sense, shift who is recognized as a movement expert and amplify abolitionist reforms.
 We can create, lift up, and vitalize solutions as we tear down walls, cages, and policing—with your support.
-Help us build toward liberation this year and in 2017.
+Help us build toward liberation in 2017.
 Could you make a generous gift today?